nicolaslallier/Odin/API_GUIDE.md

 The Odin API Service is an internal FastAPI-based REST API that provides comprehensive backend functionality for the Odin project.
 It connects to PostgreSQL, MinIO, RabbitMQ, Vault, and Ollama to offer data management, file storage, message queuing, secret management, and LLM capabilities.

-**Important**: The API is internal-only and not exposed through nginx.
-It runs on port 8001 and is accessible only within the Docker network at `http://api:8001`.
+**Important**: The API has been split into **9 independent microservices** for better resource efficiency and isolation.
+Each microservice handles a specific domain (confluence, files, llm, health, logs, data, secrets, messages, image-analysis).
+Nginx routes requests to the appropriate microservice based on URL path.

+For detailed information about the microservices architecture, see [MICROSERVICES_GUIDE.md](MICROSERVICES_GUIDE.md).

 ## Architecture